Complaints and Grievances

 External Entities for Mediating Grievances

-Any Virginia resident with a grievance that cannot be resolved after exhausting the school’s grievance procedures may file a complaint with the State Council of Higher Education for Virginia (SCHEV).
+After you have exhausted the grievance procedures made available by Eastern Nazarene College, as indicated above, if your grievance has not been resolved, you may file a complaint with the State Council of Higher Education for Virginia (SCHEV).
 The student should submit written complaints to: State Council of Higher Education for Virginia, Private and Out-of-State Postsecondary Education, 101 N. 14th Street, 9th Floor, James Monroe Building, Richmond, VA 23219.